DaveBatton/Objective-C-Style-Guide/ReadMe.md

 Use spaces, not tabs, to indent code.
 The indent size is 4 spaces.
 Code editors should be configured to convert tabs that you type to 4 spaces.

-Specifically, wed like you to configure Xcode to handle indentation as shown here (from Xcode 4.4):
+Specifically, we'd like you to configure Xcode to handle indentation as shown here (from Xcode 4.4):
 ![Xcode Indentation Preferences](/resources/Screen Shot 2012-08-08 at 10.46.36 PM.png)

-If you want to wrap a long line of code then make sure it is colon-aligned per Xcodes automatic formatting.
+If you want to wrap a long line of code then make sure it is colon-aligned per Xcode's automatic formatting.

 #### Blank Lines